 If your test comes back negative

-If your second result also comes back negative, you can continue with your usual activities at the University.
+If your test result is negative, you can continue with your usual activities at the University.

 This test result only reflects your status at the time of taking the test, and doesn’t prevent you from later catching the virus.
 It’s essential that you continue to follow all Covid-19 safety measures, including while travelling.